FOR IMMEDIATE RELEASE

 "In this challenging environment nothing is more important than recognizing the extraordinary careers of our awardees," states Frederic M. Seegal, CEO/Chairman of Dance Media.

-The esteemed event will take place virtually on December 7, 2020, at 6 pm Eastern.
+The esteemed event will take place virtually on December 7, 2020, at 6 pm Eastern, produced by Nel Shelby Productions.
 Tickets are now on sale at dancemediafoundation.org, starting at $50 for general admission plus a one-year subscription to Dance Magazine; a $125 ticket also includes a pre-show experience with special guests; and a $1,000 ticket includes the above plus a donation to the Dance Media Foundation to fund the 2021 Harkness Promise Awards.

 Previous Dance Magazine Award ceremonies have included superstar names such as Misty Copeland, Mikhail Baryshnikov, Tommy Tune, Alvin Ailey, Wendy Whelan, Ohad Naharin, Philip Glass, Chita Rivera, Fred Astaire, Bob Fosse, and more.